-a.
-Routine Experiments (as reviewed and defined by the ROC) shall have the written approval of the Reactor Supervisor or a designated Assistant Reactor Supervisor.

-b.
-Modified Routine Experiments shall have the written approval of the Reactor Supervisor or a designated Assistant Reactor Supervisor.
-The written approval shall include documentation that the hazards have been considered by the reviewer and been found appropriate for this form of experiment.

-c.
-Special Experiments; those experiments that are neither Routine Experiments nor Modified Routine Experiments, shall have the approval of both the Reactor Supervisor (or designated Assistant Reactor Supervisor) and the ROC.
+- a.
+Routine Experiments (as reviewed and defined by the ROC) shall have the written approval of the Reactor Supervisor or a designated Assistant Reactor Supervisor or higher. - b.
+Modified Routine Experiments shall have the written approval of the Reactor Supervisor or a designated Assistant Reactor Supervisor or higher.
+The written approval shall include documentation that the hazards have been considered by the reviewer and been found appropriate for this form of experiment. - c.
+Special Experiments, those experiments that are neither Routine Experiments nor Modified Routine Experiments, shall have the approval of both the Facility Director (or designated alternate) and the ROC.
 Experiments which require the approval of the ROC through sections 6.2.2.a., 6.2.2.b., or 6.2.2.c. of the Technical Specifications are always Special Experiments.